GerritCodeReview/aws-gerrit/monitoring/README.md

 * From the main cookbook, publish the image: `make prometheus-publish`

+### Publish custom Grafana Docker image

+* Create the repository in the Docker registry:
+  `aws ecr create-repository --repository-name aws-gerrit/grafana`

+* From the main cookbook, publish the image: `make grafana-publish`

 ### Import a Prometheus Bearer Token

 * [Generate](https://www.uuidgenerator.net/) a Token